Video | 01:10:00

 "I think the notion that the inner core of the person is really trustworthy and positive--I think that has been an emphasis that has had a real impact on all kinds of fields and that I have helped to contribute to that." –Carl Rogers responding to his interviewer’s question about his major contributions

 This interview was originally filmed for the Royal Television of Ireland in 1985 when Carl Rogers was 83 years old, but it has never before been made widely available.
-We found out about this interview going through a box of videotapes held by Carl's daughter Natalie, obtained permission to produce this as a DVD, and recorded an introduction and concluding discussion with Natalie Rogers and Victor Yalom.
+We discovered this interview going through a box of videotapes held by Carl's daughter Natalie, obtained permission to distribute this, and recorded an introduction and concluding discussion between Natalie Rogers and Victor Yalom.

 In a 2006 survey reported in the March/April 2007 Psychotherapy Networker Carl Rogers is named as the single most influential psychotherapist of the past quarter-century - by a landslide.
 A pioneer in humanistic psychology whose views were once considered radical, his person-centered approach eventually became foundational to counseling and psychotherapy, and it’s hard to find a therapist these days who wasn’t, to one degree or another, influenced by Carl Rogers.
 Both Emotionally Focused Therapy (Sue Johnson) and Motivational Interviewing (Bill Miller and Stephen Rollnick)--two very popular evidence-based approaches to therapy with individuals and couples—are rooted in Rogers’s person-centered approach.